-Title of each class

-Common Stock \$0.01 par value Preferred Share Purchase Rights
+Name of each exchange on Title of each class Which registered Common Stock \$0.01 par value American Stock Exchange Preferred Share Purchase Rights American Stock Exchange

 On May 13, 2002, the aggregate market value of the voting stock held by non-affiliates of the registrant was approximately \$418.1 million, based on the closing sales price of the common stock on the American Stock Exchange.
 For purposes of the calculation only, in addition to affiliated companies, all directors and executive officers of the registrant have been deemed affiliates.
 The number of shares of common stock outstanding as of May 13, 2002 was 39,422,163.